kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 ### Backup

-We have to create a `BackupConfiguration` crd targeting the `sample-sts` StatefulSet that we have deployed earlier.
-KubeStash will create a `CronJob` for each session to take periodic backup of `/source/data` directory of the target.
+We have to create a `BackupConfiguration` object targeting the `sample-sts` StatefulSet that we have deployed earlier.

 At first, we need to create a secret with a Restic password for backup data encryption.